Typee-Language/Typee/develoment-framework.md

 available for download here:
 [http://www.eclipse.org/downloads/](http://www.eclipse.org/downloads/)

-The one we use for Typhon programmation is Eclipse Photon (4.8 - June 2018).
+The one we use for Typee programmation is Eclipse Photon (4.8 - June 2018).
 So, this is the recommended version of Eclipse to use.
-If you do so, you will take immediate benefit of the two files `.project` and `.pydevproject` that are provided at the root of the Typhon repository.
+If you do so, you will take immediate benefit of the two files `.project` and `.pydevproject` that are provided at the root of the Typee repository.
 But you may also use an older version of Eclipse (see item __More Downloads__ for a list of former versions of Eclipse, available here:
 [http://www.eclipse.org/downloads/eclipse-packages/](http://www.eclipse.org/downloads/eclipse-packages/]